kubo/ruby-oci8/docs/install-instant-client.md

 Note:

 * use libclntsh.sl instead of libclntsh.so on HP-UX PA-RISC.
-* use libclntsh.dylib instead of libclntsh.so on Mac OS X.
 * skip this step for AIX.
 * run `yum install libaio` also on Redhat.
 * run `apt-get install libaio1` also on Ubuntu.